vivekpujara/Tic-Tac-Toe/README.md

 # TicTacToe Project
 # Game written in Python using 2D matrix multidimensional array manipulation.
-# Refactored code and implemented visualization enhancements.
+# Refactored code and implemented visualization and UI enhancements.